 A junction box performs several essential functions:

-- Enclosing the wiring connections and protecting them from physical damage
+- Encloses the wiring connections and protects them from physical damage

-- Providing means for mounting the electrical device and securing the electrical cable(s) serving the device
+- Provides a means for mounting the electrical device and securing the electrical cable(s) serving the device

-- Preventing accidental contact with live wires and terminals, by a person, animal or building material
+- Prevents accidental contact with live wires and terminals

-- Protecting against fires by containing live wires that may come loose from the device
+- Protects against fires by containing live wires that may come loose from the device

 Types of Devices That Don't Need Boxes

 The first clue that a device is designed to be used without a junction box is that it has its own complete housing.
 And it generally will not have any wire leads extruding from it, because these wires are contained inside a wire connection compartment.
 Common examples of electrical devices that require no junction boxes include: